quipucords/discovery-deployer/README.md

 # discovery-deployer
-Deployment scripts and templates for the Discovery product
+Scripts and templates for deploying the Discovery product to OpenShift.